What is a credit score, and how is it calculated?

 How can I check my credit score?

-You can check and track your credit score for free with tools like Credit Savvy.
+There are stacks of free online tools you can use to check and track your credit score, including one available through the CommBank app.
 Different credit reporting agencies will score in different ways and generally the number is between 0 to 1000. but the higher the number, the better your score.

 How does my credit score impact my eligibility?